ibm-cloud-docs/EventStreams/messagehub072.md

 changes.
 However, you can include these metrics and events in your own dashboards.

-## Enterprise Plan
+## Enterprise plan
-{{site.data.keyword.messagehub}} automatically generates events so you can track activity on your service.
+{{site.data.keyword.messagehub}} on the Enterprise plan automatically generates events so that you can track activity on your service.

 The following table lists the actions that generate events.